emarcey/cicerone/glossary/styles_formatted.md

 	- fermentation: some fruit esters with dark fruit; hint of alcohol
 	- hop: low bitterness, low aroma
 - Commercial examples: Orkney Skull Splitter, Traquair House Ale, Founders Dirty Bastard, Belhaven Wee Heavy
+- Pairings: sticky pudding and other substantial desserts
 - Notes:
 	- first running of parti-gyle mash, other scottish ales brewed as later runnings
 	- peat flavors are not traditional, they are an american lie